iArcanic/pacific-tours-ccse-cw1-report/report.md

 }
 ```

-This final function updates the discount paragraph the tag and updates it dynamically on page reload, since its called on a `window.addEventListener("load", ...).
-So on submit of the form as the page reloads, or any submit for that matter, the discount tag is updated.
+This final function updates the discount paragraph the tag and updates it dynamically on page reload.

 ```Javascript
 function updateDiscount() {